voschezang/coding-handbook/collaboration/communication-principles.md

 # Human Communication

 These models are valid for specific circumstances.
-E.g. professional communication within a corporate setting.
+I.e. professional communication within a corporate setting.
 They are useful for collaborative interaction and trustworthy relations.
 See also [requirements engineering](../management/requirements-engineering.md) and [documentation](../documentation.md).

 [toc]